aleksul/repid/README.md

 <br>

-**Repid** is a job queuing library for Python with focus on simplicity.
+**Repid** is a job queueing library for Python with focus on simplicity.

 <br>